his4000/his4000.github.io/_posts/2019-01-17-Paper Test.md

 ---
 layout: post
-title: Paper Test
+title: Research Test
 date: 2019-01-17
-categories: [paper]
+categories: [research]
 ---

-This is a test page for paper categories.
+This is a test page for research categories.